mjhucla/P-Multimodal-Dataset-Toolbox/README.md

 ## Introduction

-This is a toolbox to download and manage the released part of the Pinterest40M multimodal dataset introduced in the paper *Training and Evaluating Multimodal Word Embeddings with Large-scale Web Annotated Images* [Paper](https://papers.nips.cc/paper/6590-training-and-evaluating-multimodal-word-embeddings-with-large-scale-web-annotated-images).
+This is a toolbox to download and manage the released part of the Pinterest40M multimodal dataset introduced in the paper [Training and Evaluating Multimodal Word Embeddings with Large-scale Web Annotated Images](https://papers.nips.cc/paper/6590-training-and-evaluating-multimodal-word-embeddings-with-large-scale-web-annotated-images).
 More information can be found on the [Project Page](http://www.stat. ucla.edu/~junhua.mao/multimodal_embedding.html).